-Like other keyholders of New York City’s most iconic and historic landmarks, Sonny has an idiosyncratic devotion to the operation, the historic details, and the life that has pursed through his building for over a century.
+Like other keyholders of New York City’s most iconic and historic landmarks, Sonny has an idiosyncratic devotion to the operation, the historic details, and the life that has been pursued through his building for over a century.
 The Bay Ridge, Brooklyn native has been working for the Flatiron Building for thirty years and met his wife in the building in 1992.
-He can rattle off fun facts about the surrounding area too, like when the head of the Statue of Liberty was on display in Madison Square Park.
+He can rattle off fun facts about the surrounding area too, like when the torch and arm of the Statue of Liberty were on display in Madison Square Park.
 The Flatiron Building is as much a part of Sonny, as Sonny is a part of it.

 Here are some of the building’s secrets that we learned on our visit:

 1. The Original Elevators in the Flatiron Building Were Water Powered

 The original elevators in the Flatiron Building were Otis water hydraulic elevators, powered by pressure, and subject to both extremely slow travel times and regular flooding.
 “If you jumped on in the lobby and went to the 20th floor, it could take you ten minutes,” says Sonny.
 John J. Murphy III, the former director of publicity for St. Martin’s press who lived across the street from the Flatiron Building, told the New York Times in 2010 that his commute was thirty minutes long.

 Flooding was more than a one-time occurrence.
 “We had many a flood,” says Sonny, and compares them to the intensity of the flood in the Ten Commandments. “[For] a lot of the repairs, we didn’t need a mechanic.
 We needed a plumber,” he declares.
 The elevator interior cabs are original and well-maintained.
 So much so that most people think the ornamental details were part of a restoration.
 They were just very well-made, Sonny says simply.

 Part of the water hydraulic system that once powered the elevators